cyberwizard-dev/custom_dialog/README.md

 *   **Customizable Dialog Types:** Easily display success, error, or warning dialogs.
 *   **Animated Entry:** Dialogs animate into view for a smooth user experience.
 *   **Customizable Buttons:** Set custom text for confirm and cancel buttons.
+*   **Customizable Colors:** Set custom colors for the icon, confirm button, and cancel button.
 *   **Rounded Corners:** Option to display dialogs with rounded corners.
 *   **Simple API:** A straightforward static method to show dialogs.